MicroEJ/docs/VEEPortingGuide/uiPortGPU.rst

 Some C modules are available on the MicroEJ Repository.
 These C modules already implement compatible features with a GPU.
-Add the C module dependency into the VEE Port Configuration project (or unzip the C module in the BSP) to use the associated GPU.
+Unzip them in the BSP project to use the associated GPU (and add the CCO's include folder to the BSP project's include directories list).
 Refer to :ref:`section_ui_releasenotes_cmodule` to have more information.

 Port a GPU